 Types of vaginal discharge

-A small amount of white discharge is normal.
-But, if the discharge is associated with by itching and has a thick, cottage cheese-like consistency, it may be a sign of yeast infection.
+Clear, transparent vaginal discharge is usually normal and not worrying and gives no pain or uncomfortable sensation to the female.
+No need to worry if you see a little clear white discharge on your underwear.
+This discharge can occur normally between the period cycle of a female and a small amount of white discharge is normal.
+But, if the discharge is associated with itching and has a thick, cottage cheese-like consistency, it may be a sign of yeast infection.

 Clear and watery discharge is absolutely normal.
 It may occur at any time of the month.
 If the discharge is clear but stretchy, it’s normal and indicates that you are likely ovulating.

 Thick, milky white vaginal discharge is known as leukorrhea and is normal to have at the beginning or end of the menstrual cycle.
 At the time of ovulation, this milky white vaginal discharge may have a very thick and thick, milky white appearance.
 Unless there is no pain, itching, burning while peeing, pain during sex, or rashes because of this discharge, it is considered normal.
 But if it is accompanied by abnormal symptoms, you need to make an appointment with your gynecologist.